Inflation is ebbing and compensation is rising, new economic data shows

 As the Fed weighs whether to raise interest rates again at its September meeting, Federal Reserve Board Chairman Jerome Powell told reporters Wednesday it would be watching a number of indicators, including PCE and employment cost data.

-The Fed raised interest rates again on Wednesday to their highest level in 22 years, its 11th increase since March 2022, as it aims to bring inflation down to the target rate of 2 percent.
+The Fed raised interest rates again Wednesday to their highest level in 22 years — its 11th increase since March 2022 — as it aims to bring inflation down to the target rate of 2 percent.

 Inflation, which peaked at 9.1 percent year-over-year last June, cooled to 3 percent according to the June 2023 consumer price index (CPI) released by the Labor Department earlier this month.